 Explore More

-Momma Gnome: What is something Dad always says to you?
-Sassafras: “Get off your lazy bum” Momma Gnome: What makes Dad happy?
-Sassafras: When I play Minecraft with him Momma
+Momma Gnome: What is something I always say to you?
+Wallybingbong: That you love me Momma Gnome: What makes me happy?
+Wallybingbong: When I say to you that you’re amazing